-I am pleased with the way my staff have been able to deal with the increasing workloads while still meeting my target of closing complaints within the required timelines.
-Increased budgetary resources have allowed me to ensure that each approach to my office is given the attention it deserves, but the increased workload per equivalent full time staff member continues to be a concern and one that I will keep under close review in 2011-12.
+As I reported in 2010-11, I am pleased with the way my staff have been able to deal with the increasing workloads - which was particularly heavy in 2011-12 - while still meeting my target of closing complaints within the required timelines.
+Increased budgetary resources have allowed me to ensure that each approach to my office is given the attention it deserves, but the increased workload per equivalent full time staff member continues to be a concern and one that I will keep under close review in 2012-13.
+I will, in particular, look to how I might deploy technology to ease the burden on staff in 2012-13.